 Dos and Don’ts of Drain Field Lines

 Your drain field lines are an integral part of your leach field, and therefore, an imperative part of your septic system as a whole.
-At Atlanta Septic Tank Pros, our experienced technicians install entire septic systems, including tanks and drainfields, and perform regular maintenance for people, so their systems run properly and can serve them for decades without an issue.
+At Atlanta Septic Tank Pros, our partner technicians install entire septic systems, including tanks and drainfields, and perform regular maintenance for people, so their systems run properly and can serve them for decades without an issue.

 What Drain Field Lines Do